divya-r-kamat/END/Session7/Readme.md

 Stanford Sentiment Treebank V1.0

-This is the dataset of the paper:

-Recursive Deep Models for Semantic Compositionality Over a Sentiment Treebank Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Christopher Manning, Andrew Ng and Christopher Potts Conference on Empirical Methods in Natural Language Processing (EMNLP 2013)

 # Goal
 The goal is to build a sentiment analysis model using  StanfordSentimentAnalysis Dataset.
 - Use "Back Translate", "random_swap" and "random_delete" to augment the data you are training on